epam/EPAM-AI-RUN-Marketplace/README.md

 ### 6.3.13.
 Install OAuth2 Proxy component:

-Authentication middleware that provides secure authentication for the AI/Run CodeMie application by integrating with Keycloak
+Authentication middleware that provides secure authentication for the AI/Run™ for AWS application by integrating with Keycloak

 1. Create Kubernetes namespace, e.g. `oauth2-proxy` with the command: